Bubble velocities in local equilibrium from a pseudopotential

-Such issues are avoided when directly solving for the scalar equation of motion.
+An alternative route to determine the wall velocity is to directly solve the scalar equation of motion.
 An intermediate approach relies on approximating the wall profile with a hyperbolic tangent ansatz depending on a few parameters.
 The latter can be determined by considering moments of the equation of motion evaluated on the ansatz and minimising the result \cite{Laurent:2022jrs,Ekstedt:2024fyq}.
 This procedure does not yield exact solutions and introduces systematic uncertainties, as the ansatz does not reflect the true shape of the field profile determined by the underlying potential.
 Among the results obtained with this approach, a notable find is that the backreaction pressure opposing the driving force, when considered as a function of the wall velocity, has a peak at the minimum velocity allowed for detonations, known as the Jouguet velocity \cite{Laurent:2022jrs}.
 This suggests that if bubbles nucleate at low velocities and expand, they will encounter maximum backreaction while expanding as deflagrations or hybrids.
 Hence, it is expected that only static deflagration or hybrid solutions will be reached in practice \cite{Ai:2023see}, in accordance with the aforementioned results of the time-dependent simulations in Ref.~\cite{Krajewski:2024gma}.